The Banking Litigation Law Review: Brazil

 Sources of litigation

-There are a substantial number of lawsuits involving financial institutions in Brazil.
+A substantial number of lawsuits involve financial institutions in Brazil.

 Lawsuits engaging financial institutions as plaintiffs most commonly concern credit collections arising from clients' default.
-On the other hand, disputes engaging financial institutions as defendants are usually related to consumer matters, such as lawfulness of MSPs; improper registration of consumers in credit protection agencies; and irregularities related to the integrity, reliability, security, secrecy or legitimacy of operations and services offered to clients.
+Conversely, disputes engaging financial institutions as defendants are usually related to consumer matters, such as lawfulness of MSPs; improper registration of consumers in credit protection agencies; and irregularities related to the integrity, reliability, security, secrecy or legitimacy of operations and services offered to clients.

 There are also several lawsuits filed by consumers against financial institutions claiming the reduction of interest rates set forth in financial contracts.
 Such lawsuits derive from the fact that, in Brazil, there is no legal provision limiting interest rates in banking transactions.
 Thus, the contracting parties are free to negotiate interest rates that are convenient.